Fake news and the lure of the dark side

 - Trump’s comment about finding Clinton’s emails was a direct invitation for the Russians to hack the election.

 This isn’t about inflating a few numbers.
 I’m talking about drama on hyperdrive.
 In other words, one tiny, wispy cloud turns into, “The sky is falling!”
 In the content marketing context, it could be something like, “Social media ruined the internet!”
 You could certainly make some valid arguments about the negative impacts of social media, but last time I checked, the internet was still doing just fine.

-Here’s the bottom line: Don’t exaggerate the implications of a situation to make your point more interesting.
+Here’s the bottom line: Don’t exaggerate the implications of a situation to make your point more interesting or to support your agenda (and all marketers have agendas.)
 People see right through it and stop trusting you.
 They also conclude that your real argument must be pretty weak, so you end up undermining your own message.
 It’s fine to guide your audience through context and implications, but don’t overdo it.